Skip to main content

 Avg Cash-on-Cash

-Net of acquisition fee, asset management fee, disposition fee, and 80/20 promote above 8% pref.
+Net of acquisition, asset management, and disposition fees, and the 80/20 promote above the 8% preferred return.
 Base case underwriting.

 Sponsor / GP Compensation Schedule